If you have not heard of Malaysia’s Redang Island (or Pulau Redang in Bahasa Malay), this is the perfect time to read about it.

 3. Buy your ticket and your environmental fee.

-5. The public ferry stops at Berjaya Jetty to drop off tourists and locals who are staying in Kampung Baru (the main village on the island).
-Passengers heading to Long Beach are asked to get on a smaller boat that will take them there from this initial stop.
+The public ferry stops at Berjaya Jetty to drop off tourists and locals who are staying in Kampung Baru (the main village on the island).

 Long Beach is the most popular beach on the island.
 It is where most accommodation facilities are located on Pulau Redang.